Koodo Mobile: Koodo Tab

-Instead of a fixed term contract, Koodo Mobile uses a system called the Tab.
-A credit check is necessary prior to activation.
-For a new customer, a small tab takes up to $240 off the price of a new cell phone, a medium takes up to $360, and a large covers up to $504.
-Said amount is then applied as an interest-free loan to the customer's account.
-Customers will be billed the dollar amount on the tab over a 24-month period interest-free, unless they cancel their service with Koodo Mobile.
-Anyone using the Tab can pay off the remaining amount and keep the phone if they decide to leave.
+Koodo offers a device financing program called the Tab, which allows eligible customers to spread the cost of a new device across 24 equal monthly installments added to their monthly bill.
+Customers may choose how much of the device cost to pay upfront and how much to place on the Tab.
+The program is structured into three tiers, determined by the customer's selected rate plan: Happy Tab Plus, which allows up to $2,500 of a device's cost to be placed on the Tab over 24 months; Happy Tab, which allows up to $1,200; and Happy Tab Lite, which allows up to $240.
+Once the Tab balance is paid in full, the monthly Tab charge is removed from the bill.
+Customers may pay off their remaining Tab balance early after a 90-day waiting period following activation.
+Although there is no fixed-term contract, customers who cancel their service before their Tab balance reaches zero are required to pay the outstanding balance in full.

+Koodo also offers a Tab Bonus, a phone credit applied at the time of purchase to reduce the upfront cost of a device.
+The Tab Bonus is separate from the Tab financing balance and does not add to the customer's monthly Tab charge.
+Customers who migrate from Koodo to TELUS may convert their Tab Bonus balance into a TELUS Device Discount.

 Reception

 The success Koodo received in its first year of operation, with its simple plan lineup and lack of carrier-charged system access and 911 fees, prompted competitors Rogers Wireless and Bell Mobility to mimic Koodo's monthly plans via their mobile brands: Fido Solutions for Rogers, and Virgin Mobile for Bell Mobility.
 These changes happened on November 4, 2008, for Fido.
 Following Bell's complete acquisition of Virgin Mobile Canada in May 2009, the Virgin brand mimicked several of Koodo's monthly plans in 2010.

 Similarly, when Koodo launched its new Canada-wide plans on July 21, 2011, they were once again mimicked by other mobile brands.
 Virgin initially offered long distance as a $10 add-on on September 7, 2011, but reduced this fee to $5 about a week later on September 16, and removed it altogether on October 4.